Mindful Education: Production

 Episodes of Steven Universe are written and storyboarded by a single team.
 "Mindful Education" was written by Colin Howard, Jeff Liu, and guest animator Takafumi Hori of Studio Trigger.
 Ki-Yong Bae and Jin-Hee Park provided animation direction, and Ricky Cometa served as art director.

 Music

 The episode features the song "Here Comes a Thought".
 The song was written by series creator Rebecca Sugar, and arranged by Aivi & Surasshu, the music team for the series, with strings performed by Jeff Ball.
 It features vocals by Estelle as Garnet and AJ Michalka as Stevonnie.
 A shortened version of the song was first performed by Sugar at the 2016 San Diego Comic-Con, where she described it as a song she wrote to talk herself off of a proverbial ledge.
-At San Diego Comic Con 2017, AJ Michalka and Estelle, alongside Rebecca Sugar, sang a live acoustic version of the song.
+At the 2017 San Diego Comic-Con, AJ Michalka and Estelle, alongside Rebecca Sugar, sang a live acoustic version of the song.